 During the years 1991 to 1998, I worked with both Emory School of Medicine and the CDC through an interagency agreement.
 At CDC, I worked in the Medical Examiner/Coroner Information Sharing Program (MECISP) primarily with Roy Ing, Gib Parrish, and Deborah Combs.

 Steve Thacker, a long-time CDC employee, was one of MECISP's founders.
-For most of its life, the MECISP Program was run through the CDC's Center for Environmental Health and its program for

-Injury Prevention and Control, led by Vernon Hauck (deceased) and then Henry Faulk.
+For most of its life, the MECISP Program was run through the CDC's Center for Environmental Health and its program for Injury Prevention and Control, led by Vernon Hauck (deceased) and then Henry Faulk.
 In its later and final years up to 2001, MECISP was moved to the CDC Epidemiology Program Office.
 CDC Directors during the MECISP years included William Roper, David Satcher, Jeffrey Koplan, and Julie Gerberding.
 All of the people I worked with in MECISP were dedicated, talented, helpful, and a pleasure to work with.
-It was this MECISP group that published the first comprehensive directory of death investigation systems in the United States and Canada, among many other projects such as helping to develop standard medical examiner/ coroner databases.
+It was this MECISP group that published the first comprehensive directory of death investigation systems in the United States and Canada, among many other projects such as helping to develop standard medical examiner/coroner databases.
 At this same time, I served as Director of the Autopsy Service at Grady Hospital.
 I worked with many people there including Pathology Assistants Linda Leslie and Eugene Semple; autopsy assistants Shirley McWilliams and Audrey Hargrove, surgical pathologists Chester Hermann, Karlene Hewan-Lowe, David Schwartz, Victor Nassar, Victor Napoli, and Bagirath Majmudar; clinical pathologists David Vroon and Bob Allen; and cytopathologist George Birdsong.
 I learned much from all of these colleagues and they also were a pleasure with which to work.

 I also I have done a lot of work with the National Center for Health Statistics (NCHS) and its mortality branch.
-I spent much time working with Harry Rosenberg, George Gay, Donna Hoyert, Julie Kowaleski, and in more recent years, Robert Anderson.
-With these persons, efforts were spent to revise the US Standard Certificate of Death, to develop plans to re-engineer the death registration process and for electronic death registration, to improve instruction manuals for completion of the death certificate, and to conduct an-in-depth analysis of the mortality statistics branch of NCHS.
+I spent much time working with Harry Rosenberg, George Gay, Donna Hoyert, Julie Kowaleski, and in more recent years, Robert Anderson and Charles Rothermill.
+With these persons, efforts were spent to revise the US Standard Certificate of Death, to develop plans to re- engineer the death registration process and for electronic death registration, to improve instruction manuals for completion of the death certificate, and to conduct an-in-depth analysis of the mortality statistics branch of NCHS.

 The list of persons with whom I have worked since becoming Chief ME in 1998 is quite long and I cannot mention all of the names here.
 A comprehensive list is available on the FCME web site at www.fultoncountyga.gov/me-home.
 During my tenure as Chief ME, I was fortunate to have on my staff Eric Kiesel, John Parker (part time), and Carol Terry in the past, and presently, Michele Stauffenberg, Geoffrey Smith, Michael Heninger, and Karen Sullivan.
 In addition, one could not ask for a better administrative, investigative, autopsy, and facility support staff than we have working at FCME.
-In the mid-1980s, I "moonlighted" at the Cobb County and DeKalb County Medical Examiner offices which were run by Joseph L. Burton.
-I remember fondly the days I worked with him and his Chief Investigator Mickey Shockley, Autopsy Assistant Drew Ollie, and Drew's brother Chris.
-On many days, I would drive from county to county doing autopsies at different facilities.
-This experience gave me insights into the pros and cons of privatized forensic pathology.